xpgo/obsidian-render-block-markmap/README.md

 - preview the code block of [markmap](https://markmap.js.org/) as mind map
 - embedded mind map in current note
-- support link to internal md file
+- support link to internal md file (markdown style)
 - inline options for autofit, map height and more

 **NOTICE**